 Transcripts will be considered official only when sent directly from the institution to Brewton-Parker.
 Submit a final transcript from each college attended (final transcripts from high schools are only required if you have completed less than 30 transferable earned credit hours post-high school).

-In response to the COVID-19 crisis, we are waiving SAT/ACT requirements for applicants.
-Since standardized testing opportunities are limited due to COVID-19, we will be waiving SAT/ACT scores for academically qualified Spring 2021 and Fall 2021 applicants.
-The admissions office will continue to make admissions offers and award academic scholarships based on students’ academic achievement, spiritual commitment and their ability to succeed at Brewton-Parker.
+In response to the COVID-19 crisis, SAT/ACT is optional for Spring ’22 and Fall ’22.
+Since standardized testing opportunities are limited due to COVID-19, we will be waiving SAT/ACT scores for academically qualified Spring 2022 and Fall 2022 applicants.
+The admissions office will continue to make admissions offers and award academic scholarships based on students’ academic achievement, spiritual commitment, and their ability to succeed at Brewton-Parker.

 This applies only if you have completed less than 15 transferable credits post-high school.

 If you have questions about the admissions process or how to submit your documents, please contact your admissions counselor.

 Note: Your application will not be reviewed until the documents from steps 3 and 4 have been received.
 You can log in to your admissions account at any time and see what you are missing.

 Not sure about the strength of your standardized test scores?